 - In a small saucepan over medium heat, melt 1/2 cup of butter until foamy.
 Add in 1 cup of brown sugar and continue to cook 3 - 5 minutes, until it's the consistency of molten lava.

 - Stir in cream, 1/2 tsp salt, and bourbon or vanilla and continue to cook over medium heat.

 - Mixture will bubble up and expand.
 Stir occasionally to prevent burning.
 Once the mixture has tripled in size remove from heat and allow to cool slightly in the pan.

 - Wash and peel your apples.
 Cut them into 8 wedges, then thinly slice the wedges.

-- To assemble: Pour 1/4 cup of caramel into the bottom of a 10" pie pan.
+- Pour 1/4 cup of caramel into the bottom of a 10" cast iron pan or pie pan.
 Spoon the caramel covered apples on top, being careful not to add the liquid from the bottom of the bowl.
 Top with the oat and flour mixture.

 - Bake at 350 degrees for 30 - 35 minutes or until golden brown.